Hints, Tips and Recommendations:

 Choosing a Compact Camera for Macro

 Check the macro performance of a compact camera or camera lens before buying.
 The distance of closest focus, field size or an explicitly stated magnification are useful when reading specifications in advance of purchase.
-(See the example of a Sony compact camera with a close focus point of 8cm at wide angle.)
+(See this example of a Sony compact camera with a close focus point of 8cm at wide angle.)
 If you are buying a compact camera in a shop check how close can you bring the front of the lens to the text on the price tag?
 Try zooming in and zooming out.
 Wide angle allows you to get closer but can introduce distortion, which is sometimes not noticed but can be more problematic on text or small man-made objects.

 Sony DSC-RX100M7 compact Camera lens spec When fully zoomed out the closest approach is 1 metre but only 8cm when the lens is used at maximum wide angle.